grafana/grafana/docs/sources/panels/field-configuration-options.md

 ## Override a field

-Field overrides allow you to change the settings for one field (column in tables) to be different than the others.
+Field overrides allow you to change the settings for one or more fields (i.e. series or column).
+What fields are targeted by the override depends on the matcher.
 Field options for overrides are exactly the same as the field options available in a particular visualization.
-The only difference is that you choose which field to apply them to.
+The only difference is that you choose which fields to apply them to.

 1. Navigate to the panel you want to edit, click the panel title, and then click **Edit**.
 1. Click the **Overrides** tab.